qwikrazor87/pkgrip/README.md

 updated to match.
 It's not pretty in the slightest, but it can now handle files larger than 4 GB with no fuss.

-I have not tested the effects of this change in depth.
+I have not fully tested the effects of this change in depth.
 All I know is that it works for its intended purpose with files up to 16 GB in size.

 I hope you find it useful!